-During the night I had got up and turned the gas central heating on, just on a low setting as I was feeling a bit cool.
+During the night I got up and turned the gas boiler on, just on a low setting as I was feeling a bit cool.
 This morning all became clear.
 There was ice on the outside of our two roof vents and the large curved roof window at the front of the vehicle.
 The windscreen internally was ringing wet.
 Never mind, it meant we had a good supply of hot water with which to scrub up.

 We were keen to get back on the road again and reach our destination.
 Being Sunday the road was fairly quiet and we were able to enjoy the views during the periods when we were not hampered by heavy mist, presumably as a result of the lovely sunshine in a clear blue sky burning off the dampness.